aliisright/config-manager-nodejs/README.md

 ### load_connectors (connectors)

-- Load or reload a list of given connectors
+- Loads or reloads a list of given connectors

 Parameter | Description | Type | Required
 -----------|-----------|------------|------------